-When I figure out ways to trapp or to capture it, it remains hidden.
+When I figure out ways to trap or capture it, it remains hidden.

-When I perform the most beautiful dances in order to impress and seduce it, it will not be seen.
+Even when I perform the most beautiful dances, in order to seduce it, it will not be seen.

-Only when I be here, silently, doing nothing,
+Only when I am here, silently and do nothing,

 nothing to convince it,